 Custody Determinations for Same-Sex Couples in Pennsylvania

-One quarter of all same-sex households are raising children, according to the 2010 U.S. census.
+Nearly 15% of all same-sex households are raising children, according to the 2020 U.S. census.
 In Pennsylvania, the number is slightly lower.
 According to the census, 20 percent of same-sex families are raising children.
-However, marriage between individuals of the same sex is not recognized in Pennsylvania and a same-sex marriage from another state is void in Pennsylvania.
+Marriage between individuals of the same sex has been recognized in Pennsylvania as legal since May 20, 2014.

 Many same-sex couples use assisted reproduction and artificial insemination by donor sperm.
 In these situations, the child is only biologically related to one of the parents in the same-sex household.

 When a same-sex couple separates issues of child support and child custody must be resolved.
 Pennsylvania courts recognize the importance of the family and have used various equitable doctrines, such as psychological parent, de facto parent and in loco parentis to resolve issues of child support, custody and visitation following separation.